Alexander-Shein/EmpCore/README.md

 Domain models must be encapsulated and always in a valid state.

 There're base classes for the following patterns from `Domain Driven Design`: `Value Objects`, `Entities`, `Aggregate Roots`, `Domain Events` etc.
+### `Value Objects` (VO)
-- `Value Objects` (VO): Immutable objects compared by values.
+Immutable objects compared by values.
 They can't be changed.
 If 2 value objects have the same values - they are equal.
 VO has no Id.
+### `Entities`
-- `Entities`: An entity has an identifier.
+An entity has an identifier.
 For instance a car can be an entity which is identified by its license plate.
 The difference with VO is if for example you change a car color from red to green it stays the same object with the same identifier.
 Color is VO in this case.
+### `Aggregate Roots`
-- `Aggregate Roots`: An Aggregate Root is an entity which encapsulates behavior for a cluster of entities, value objects.
+An Aggregate Root is an entity which encapsulates behavior for a cluster of entities, value objects.
 It combines them to a single indivisible object.
 It means if you delete an aggregate root all the child entities must be deleted as well.
 Only an Aggregate Root can be loaded from repository.
+### `Domain Events`
-- `Domain Event`: this is a response to commands from `Domain Layer`.
+A domain event is a response to commands from `Domain Layer`.
+Basically tou send commands to a software and it raises `Domain Events` mapped to `Integration Events` as a response.
 You can subscribe to these events to add more behavior.
-Ussualy `Domain Events` are used to communicate between different `Aggregate Roots`.
+Ussualy `Domain Events` are used to communicate between different `Aggregate Roots` inside the same `Microservice`.
 It follows Open-Closed principle from Solid.
 If you need to publish a domain event outside of a `Microservice` you need to map a `Domain Event` to an `IntegrationEvent` and send it via `IMessageBus` from `Infrastructure Layer`.
 It uses `Azure Message Bus` so other `Microservices` can subscribe to it.

 Example of sending a `Domain Event` from an `Aggregate Root` (https://github.com/Alexander-Shein/BlogPostManagement/blob/main/src/BlogPostManagementService.Domain/BlogPosts/BlogPost.cs):
 ```csharp